Pierce LePage: World silver and gold (2022–present)

 LePage attended the 2022 Hypo-Meeting but only participated in the 100 metres and the long jump before withdrawing.
 At the 2022 World Athletics Championships, LePage finished the first day of the decathlon in second place, after Warner was forced to withdraw because of a hamstring injury.
 On the second day, consecutive personal best performances in the hurdles and discus throw briefly elevated him into first place, but he was passed by Frenchman Kevin Mayer after the javelin and won the silver medal with a personal best score of 8701 points.
 On his podium finish, LePage noted that he had "always been high in the standings and then drop off near the end, and it was so much disappointment.
 To finally be on top, to stay on the podium is amazing."
 LePage was initially named to the Canadian team for the 2022 Commonwealth Games, but withdrew after the World Championships, with Athletics Canada citing a need "to properly recover and prepare for the rest of the season."

 At the 2023 Hypo-Meeting, LePage set new personal bests in both the 100 m and the javelin throw, winning the gold medal in an upset victory over Warner, the seven-time and defending champion.
 His score of 8700 points was one shy of his personal best.
 Competing at the 2023 World Athletics Championships, LePage excelled on the first day of the decathlon, and was in second place at the halfway point of the event, ahead of Warner and behind German Leo Neugebauer.
 LePage began the second day with a new personal best 13.77 in the 110 m hurdles, taking the overall lead from Neugebauer, which he would retain for the remainder of the event, which included his second-best javelin mark ever (60.90 m).
 He took the gold medal, the first decathlon win for a Canadian man, and stood on the podium with Warner and Victor.
 His 8909 points were a new personal best, the sixth-highest in history, and the second-best winning margin at a World Athletics Championships after Ashton Eaton's 2015 event record.
 LePage revealed he had persevered through a couple of "close calls" with injury during the event, and said that "I've done so many decathlons with Damian and we're always supporting each other, so it's nice to share this podium with him."

-LePage sustained a disc herniation in April of 2024.
+LePage sustained a disc herniation in April 2024.
 He was initially projected to be able to recovery in time to participate in the 2024 Summer Olympics in Paris, but was ultimately forced to withdraw from the event in late July.
 He said that he would undergo surgery in advance of the 2025 season.